slatlas/atlasdocs/Tutorials/Getting-Started.md

 # Getting Started

 > This document is aimed to login and use Source Logic's Atlas for first time users.
-It's assumed that you have an account and current employee of Tech Management.
+It's assumed that you have an account and current employee of subscribed company.